STAY TUNED

 The full list of statements/consents that can be given electronically within eConsent includes:

-Progress in the modernization of the administration in the Republic of Serbia is undeniable, as confirmed by the latest World Bank report measuring the level of digital transformation in the public administration of 198 economies worldwide.
-According to this report, Serbia has achieved a place among global leaders in this field.
 Regardless of their location, Serbian citizens can now use government services electronically, allowing them to efficiently and easily conduct business with administrative authorities, saving both time and financial resources.